Rent safe and private dog parks hosted by locals

 Research the park ahead of time

 Read reviews and be on the lookout for any common issues, like unruly dogs or left-behind waste.
-It can be hard to find reliable information about some public parks (one reason Sniffspot’s private listings might be a better option) — so when in doubt, don’t risk it.
+It can be hard to find reliable information about some public parks (one reason Sniffspot’s private listings might be a better option).
+When in doubt, don’t risk it.
 Your dog’s safety and comfort are too important.

 Watch the dog park for a few minutes before entering